martinthomson/http-replay/draft-thomson-http-replay.md

 the ability of an attacker to successfully replay early data.
 Servers are strongly encouraged to implement these techniques, but to also recognize that they are imperfect.

+For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
+In general, if a request does not have state-changing side effects on a resource, the consequences of replay are not significant.

+The request method's safety ({{!RFC7231}}, Section 4.2.1) is one way to determine this.
+However, some resources do elect to associate side effects with safe methods, so this cannot be universally relied upon.

+It is RECOMMENDED that origin servers allow resources to explicitly configure whether early data is appropriate in requests.
+Absent such explicit information, they SHOULD mitigate against early data in requests that have unsafe methods, using the techniques outlined above.

+Intermediary servers do not have sufficient information to make this determination, so {{status}} describes a way for the origin to signal to them that a particular request isn't appropriate for early data.
+Intermediaries that accept early data MUST implement that mechanism.

 Note that a server cannot choose to selectively reject early data.
 TLS only permits a server to accept all early data, or none of it.
 Once a server has